The House That Health Builds

 Cornerstone 4- Reduce Inflammation

 Inflammation refers to your body’s immune system being activated.
-Chronic inflammation is obviously a problem in every autoimmune disease.
+Chronic inflammation is a problem in every autoimmune disease.

-When you have an autoimmune disease, your immune system is activated for months or years.
+When you have an autoimmune disease, your immune system is activated for months or even years.
 This type of inflammation is exhausting and damaging to your body, especially because your immune system is attacking your own tissues.

 Reducing inflammation is a primary target of medications for autoimmune disease.
 They interfere with one part or another of your complex immune system to reduce its activity, often with unwanted side effects.